 Not a threat to anything except its natural food, encountering the Joro spider is more a nuisance than anything.
 Unlike many spiders who spin flat webs, the invasive species create almost three-dimensional webs.
 Also, they are orb weavers, meaning their wheel-shaped webs are not grayish-white but shiny gold.
 The webs can be large and multi-layered.
 Walking into them happens all the time and people are saying they’re sticky and hard to remove.

 The Joro male has a brown body.
-It’s the female who stands out with her bright blue, yellow and red markings that cover their measures.
+It’s the female who stands out with her bright blue, yellow and red markings that cover their abdomens.
 What’s truly distracting is that the Joros can measure, with their legs extended, a good three inches across.
 In contrast, the average house spider is no more than 5/16th of an inch in length.

 Prey & Predators